statichunt/statichunt/content/themes/astro-copper.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2023-10-25T00:00:00.000Z
+description: >-
-description: Copper is a modern, fully customizable SaaS theme built with Astro and Tailwind CSS.
+  Copper is a modern, fully customizable SaaS theme built with Astro and Tailwind CSS.
 It includes 17+ pre-built pages that you can easily customize to match your branding and needs.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: